 - To start the Application Identity service manually.

-- Type services.msc in start menu search box.
+- Type services.msc in the start menu search box.

 - Click the Services Run as an administrator, find Display Name “Application Identity”, and then click Start Service.

 - Verify that the status for the Application Identity service is running.